murilo25/Traffic-Sign-Classifier/README.md

 This project builts a LeNet convolutional neural network using TensorFlow to classify german traffic signs using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).

 The steps of this project are the following:
-* Load the data set (see below for links to the project data set)
+* Load data set
-* Explore, summarize and visualize the data set
+* Data exploration
 * Design, train and test a model architecture
-* Use the model to make predictions on new images

 ### Data Set Summary & Exploration